brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/exploration.md

 Bad weather can range from minor precipitation to a [serious storm](environment#_weather).
 The weather can include lightning strikes and cause floods, landslides, and other natural hazards.

-### Blight (Any
+### Blight (Any)

 Whether from a lack of water, a plague, or hostile magic, the plants and wildlife in the hex are suffering.
 A blight affects the hex and all adjacent unexplored hexes, and lasts for 1d4+2 weeks.
-During a blight, [Survival](skill_dir/survival#_survival) DCs to get along in the wild increase by 5.
+During a blight, [Survival](skills/survival#_survival) DCs to get along in the wild increase by 5.

-### Deadly Gas (Desert, Marsh
+### Deadly Gas (Desert, Marsh)

 In a marsh, pockets of flammable gas can build up under the surface before violently erupting, throwing rocks, mud, and debris in all directions with startling force.
 In a desert, toxic fumes from a natural vent, old mine, or magical disaster might leak into the air, poisoning or mutating nearby creatures.

-In a marsh, PCs can attempt a DC 15 [Perception](skill_dir/perception#_perception check to notice the smell and swelling before it erupts.
+In a marsh, PCs can attempt a DC 15 [Perception](skill_dir/perception#_perception) check to notice the smell and swelling before it erupts.
 The eruption deals 2d6 points of bludgeoning damage in a 20-foot radius, or 4d6 points of fire damage if the area contains open flame.

-In a desert, PCs can attempt a DC 15 [Perception](skill_dir/perception#_perception) check to notice the fumes and get out of their path before coming to harm.
+In a desert, PCs can attempt a DC 15 [Perception](skills/perception#_perception) check to notice the fumes and get out of their path before coming to harm.
 Otherwise, they must succeed at a DC 15 Fortitude save or take 1d4 points of Constitution damage and be nauseated for 10 minutes.

 ### Dust Devil (Desert, Hill, Plain)